6 to 8 servings

 .75 grams baking soda

-Reduce heat to low, and then slowly pour egg mixture into pot of remaining milk, whisking constantly.
-Add cornstarch and milk mixure to pot while continuing to whisk then stir every 3 minutes until mixture is thick enough to coat the back of a spoon.
+- Reduce heat to low, and then slowly pour egg mixture into pot of remaining milk, whisking constantly.
+Add cornstarch and milk mixture to pot while continuing to whisk then stir every 3 minutes until mixture is thick enough to coat the back of a spoon.

-Cream together butter, sugar, and salt in stand mixer with paddle attachment.
+- Cream together butter, sugar, and salt in stand mixer fitted with a paddle attachment.

-Place on lightly floured work surface, and roll until ¼-inch thick.
-Place on parchment lined sheet pan, and bake 10-12 minutes.
+- Place on lightly floured work surface, and roll until ¼-inch thick.
+Place on parchment lined sheet pan, and bake 10 to 12 minutes.